• Skip to primary navigation

 • Apple Chunks - Cut an apple into cubes and stir it into the batter before baking.

-This apple cider doughnut cake is so easy to make you may be buying up all the apple cider you can find at the grocery store to make it all season!
+This apple cider doughnut cake is so easy to make you may be buying up all the apple cider you can find to make it all season!
+Before you begin, grease and flour a 12-cup bundt pan.

 Gluten free flour, baking powder, cinnamon, nutmeg and salt combined in a white bowl.